How Much Is 15 Milliliters

 • Q: Is 15 milliliters the same as 15 cubic centimeters?

 • A: Yes, 1 milliliter is exactly equal to 1 cubic centimeter.
-Therefore, 15 milliliters is equal to 15 cubic centimeters.
+Which means, 15 milliliters is equal to 15 cubic centimeters.

 • Q: How can I accurately measure 15 milliliters at home without special equipment?